Google's submarine cables to boost Latin American internet services | ExBulletin

 Google’s submarine cables to boost Latin American internet services

-Mountain View, CA: Google is building a submarine cable that runs from the east coast of the United States to Las Toninas, Argentina.
-It will also connect to Brazil’s Praia Grande and Uruguay’s Punta del Este to strengthen its southern internet connection.
+Mountain View, CA: Google is building a submarine cable from the east coast of the United States to Rustininas in Argentina, Punta del Este in Brazil, and Punta del Este in Uruguay to strengthen Internet connectivity in South America.
 America.

-Named after Brazilian abolitionist and novelist Maria Filmina dos Wraith, the Firmina cable is the longest cable in the world and can be fully powered by a single power source at one end.
-Yes, Google said in a blog post.
+In a blog post named after Brazilian abolitionist and novelist Maria Filmina Dos Wraith, Google is the longest cable in the world, with a single power supply on one end.
+He said he could escape completely.

-Google’s move took place amid a surge in demand for Internet and cloud services due to the coronavirus pandemic.
+Google’s move is taking place amid a surge in demand for Internet and cloud services due to the coronavirus pandemic, forcing more and more people to go online for work, shopping and entertainment.

 Firmina will be Google’s 16th submarine cable investment, including the Curie cable connecting the US and Chile and the Grace Hopper cable connecting the UK and Spain.